NiklasKnipschild/School-Projects/README.md

 Assignment4C: Demostrates a simple way to create an animation inside of a console.

+Assignment5A: Creates a top 5 friend lists and puts them in an array

+Assignment5B: Tells you what your sign is based upon your birthday

+Assignment6A: Implementing sorting with methods

+Assignment6B: Using methods to determine data type from user input

+Assignment6C: Connect four game!

 Labs:

 Lab1A: is a simple example of printing out strings